Fryelock/HSA/README.md

 Diet: <br />
 Learn to track macros <br />
+No sugar. <br />
 Ketogenic.
 Transition to 2:1 for 3-4 weeks then ease to 1:1.
 2:1 can be nutritionally deficient. <br />
 Eat once or twice a day and only eat during these 10-15 minute "windows".
 This includes supplements.
 9 hours minimum between windows. <br />
+WATER.
+Make sure they drink.
+If you can mix it with bone/veggie broth and give them water at designated times like you feed meals. <br />

 <br />